Cyber Resilience Act (CRA) - no time to wait

 00:10:58: And our goal is to use the benefits of the IT technologies also in the OT world.

-00:11:21: I mean, what you get is a part from obviously the software contracts as running on it.
+00:11:22: I mean, what you get is apart from obviously the software contracts as running on it.

 00:11:37: It's an industrial grade hardware.